-Del is a Signature Member of the American Society of Marine Artists (ASMA); Artists for Conservation; Society of Animal Artists; Allied Artists of America; American Artists Professional League (Fellow); Audubon Artists, National Oil and Acrylic Painters Society; National Society of Painters in Casein and Acrylic; Salmagundi Club of New York; Providence Art Club and Elected Artist Member of the Copley Society in Boston, MA; Lyme Art Association, Old Lyme, CT; Mystic Art Center, Mystic, CT and Connecticut Academy of Fine Arts, among others.
+Bach is a Signature Member of the American Society of Marine Artists, Artists for Conservation, Society of Animal Artists, Allied Artists of America, American Artists Professional League (Fellow), Audubon Artists, National Oil and Acrylic Painters Society, National Society of Painters in Casein and Acrylic, Salmagundi Club of New York and Providence Art Club and an elected artist member of the Copley Society in Boston, Lyme Art Association, Mystic Arts Center and Connecticut Academy of Fine Arts among others.
 In 2009 he was named to the Paint America Masters Circle, an honor he shares with only a dozen artists nationwide.

-Del and his wife, Kristen, moved to their Mystic, CT home, “Pirate Hill”, in 2003 after 30 years of apartment dwelling in New York City.
+Del and his wife, Kristen moved to their Mystic, CT home, “Pirate Hill”, in 2003 after 30 years of apartment dwelling in New York City.
 Aside from his own painting, Del is involved in many aspects of the art community.
-He has served on boards and art committees for a number of not-for-profits including; the Salmagundi and Providence art Clubs; Lyme Art Association and Mystic Art Center.
-He often juries regional and national exhibitions and he is a well-respected auctioneer.
-As a strong believer in the importance of giving back to the environment and the greater community, Del donates his paintings and time to various organizations including; Sea Research Foundation; Alliance for Living; Mystic Area Shelter and Hospitality; Waterford Country School and the Artists Fellowship.
+He has served on boards and art committees of a number of not-for profits including the Salmagundi and Providence Art Clubs, Lyme Art Association and Mystic Arts Center.
+He often juries regional and national exhibitions and he is also well respected as an auctioneer.